AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy: Redback `cooling envelope' model

 Before the envelope formation time in the model as defined by ${\chi}t_{fb}$, with $\chi$ accommodating for model uncertainties in the envelope formation time, we use a phenomenological broken power-law to fit the transient's photometry prior to and shortly after peak.
 The lightcurve evolution during this time is defined by the Equation 5 from \citet{sarin_tidal_2024}:

-$A_{\nu}$ represents the internal extinction in the cooling envelope model, $\alpha_{1}$ and $\alpha_{2}$ represent the rise and decline indices prior to and post-peak respectively.
+$A_{\nu}$ represents a normalisation for each specific frequency in the model, $\alpha_{1}$ and $\alpha_{2}$ represent the rise and decline indices prior to and post-peak respectively.
 After $t = {\chi}t_{fb}$, the phenomenological model is smoothly connected to the cooling envelope model.

 The uncertainties quoted for our model posterior distributions in this section are $95\%$ credible intervals.